acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

         }
     }

-    // Product of the two largest numbers int productMax = max1 * max2;
+    //product of the two largest numbers
+    int productMax = max1 * max2;

-    // Product of the two smallest numbers
+    //product of the two smallest numbers
     // This matters because two negatives make a positive int productMin = min1 * min2;

-    // Return the larger of the two products if (productMax > productMin) {
+    // return the larger of the two products if (productMax > productMin) {
         return productMax;
     } else {